|Table of contents|

 9. Biomass energy.
 It is the energy obtained from biomass (i.e., living matter or its residues).

 10. Tidal energy.
 It is the energy derived from the rising and falling ocean tides.

 11. Sound energy.
 It is the energy possessed by vibrating objects and it produces in us the sensation of hearing.

 12. Mechanical energy.
 It is the energy possessed by a body due to its position (or configuration) or motion.
 The energy possessed due to position or configuration is called potential energy and that due to motion is called kinetic energy.
 The sum of these two energies is called the mechanical energy.

 13. Electric energy.
 The energy possessed by charges (either at rest or in motion) is called electric energy.

 14. Magnetic energy.
 It is the energy possessed by magnetised bodies e.g. a magnet.

 15. Electromagnetic energy.
 It is the general name for electric and magnetic energies.

 16. Nuclear energy.
 The energy produced in the processes of fission and fusion is called nuclear energy.

 We have discussed various forms of energy available to us.
-We convert energy from one form to another.
-Given by following examples.
+We cam convert energy from one form to another.
+Given below are some examples.